Jamie Smith (footballer, born 1997): Greenville Triumph

 On 16 March 2022, Smith signed with USL League One club Greenville Triumph after a month-long trial.
 He made his debut for the team on 2 April 2022, starting in a 2–0 loss to Central Valley Fuego.
+Smith was released by Greenville following their 2024 season.

 Personal life

-Smith is the son of Dean Smith, who was a former professional footballer and now head coach.
+Smith is the son of Dean Smith, who was a former professional footballer and now head coach of Charlotte FC.